ecosoft-odoo/budgeting/budget_control/readme/DESCRIPTION.rst

   for approved expense.
   Note that, in this budget_control module, there is no extension for budget commitment yet.

-* **Budget KPI (budget.kpi)**

-  Budget KPI is used to measure the efficiency of planning compared to actual usage.
-  It is linked to Account Codes, and one Budget KPI can be associated with more than one account code.

 * **Budget Template (budget.template)**

   A Budget Template in the budget control system serves as a framework for controlling the budget, allowing for the budget to be managed according to the pre-defined template.
-  The budget template has a relationship with the budget kpi and accounting, and is used to control spending based on pre-configured accounts.
+  The budget template has a relationship with the accounting, and is used to control spending based on pre-configured accounts.

 * **Budget Period (budget.period)**